 \paragraph{Uniform Argument}

-In order to obtain the uniform argument representation, the first step is to convert the underlying constituent analysis of PropBank and NomBank similar to the practice of CoNLL-2008 and CoNLL-2009.
-The same to the idea in syntax constituent-to-dependency conversion algorithms, find the dependency argument is to find the head of the span on the dependency tree.
-In order to avoid replicating effort and to ensure compatibility between syntactic and semantic dependencies, we use only the span argument boundaries and the golden dependency tree.
-We identify the head of an argument span by the following heuristic:
+In order to obtain the uniform argument representation, the first step is to convert the underlying constituent structure of PropBank and NomBank in a manner similar to those of CoNLL-2008 and CoNLL-2009.
+Just as in syntax constituent-to-dependency conversion algorithms, finding the dependency argument is akin to finding the head of the span on the dependency tree.
+In order to avoid replicating efforts and to ensure compatibility between syntactic and semantic dependencies, we use only the span argument boundaries and the golden dependency tree.
+We identify the head of an argument span using the following heuristic:

-\emph{The head of a semantic argument is assigned to the token inside the argument boundaries whose dependency head is token outside the argument boundaries} \cite{surdeanu2008conll}.
+\emph{The head of a semantic argument is assigned to the token inside the argument boundaries whose dependency head is a token outside the argument boundaries} \cite{surdeanu-EtAl2008}.